Choose another writer in this calendar:

 "I mean you're given all these lessons for the unimportant things - piano-playing, typing.
 You're given years of lessons in how to do in normal life.
 But how about parenthood?
 Or marriage, either, come to think of it.
 Before you can drive a car you need a state-approved course of instruction, but driving a car is nothing, nothing, compared to living day in and day out with a husband and rising up a new human being." (from Breathing Lessons, 1988)

 Anne Tyler was born in Minneapolis, Minnesota, the daughter of Lloyd Parry Tyler, an industrial chemist, and Phyllis Mahon Tyler, a social worker.
 Before settling in Raleigh, North Carolina, the family lived among various Quaker communities in the rural south.
 These years formed background for Tyler's Southern literary flavor, which is seen in the settings of her fiction.
 Also the writer Eudora Welty, who has depicted the Mississippi of her childhood, has influenced Tyler.

 The Tylers moved several times in their search for an ideal place to raise their children.
 In 1948, when Anne was six, the Tyler family found the Celo Community, near Burnsville, in the mountains of North Carolina.
 The community operated on a shared labor basis.
 At Celo the Tylers lived in their own house, raised some stock, and used organic farming techniques.
 The children in the settlemed received lessons in art, carpentry, and cooking.
 Anne attended also a small local public school at Harvard.
 According to a story, whenever the school's principal had to take a short leave to look after his cows, Anne was put in charge.

-By the age of seven Anne had started to write stories.
+From early on, Tyler was a voracious reader.
+By the age of seven she started to write stories.
 Most of these

 early pieces concerned "lucky, lucky girls who got to go west in